INRIA/scikit-learn-mooc/_sources/appendix/glossary.md

 example, if we define `clf = KNeighborsClassifier()`, we say that `clf` is an instance of the `KNeighborsClassifier` class.

+### statistical performance / generalization performance / predictive performance

+The performance of a model on the test data.

 ### supervised learning

 TODO Talk about the general settings that we are trying to predict the target